massa-kj/tiny-shell-rs/README.md

 # tiny-shell-rs

-## Purpose / Policy

-- For study purpose
-- Scalability, Testability, Consistency

 ## Architecture Overview

 - [design](./docs/design.md)

-This is a simple shell implementation in Rust, designed to be educational and modular.
-The architecture is structured to allow for easy expansion and understanding of how a shell operates.
-The shell consists of several components that work together in a pipeline fashion:
+tiny-shell-rs is a UNIX-like shell implemented in Rust.
+This project emphasizes the following three points.
+- Extensibility: Easy addition of functions and replacement of modules
+- Testability: Designed to facilitate automated testing of core logic
+- Consistency: Consistent code, UI, and error handling policy

 ## How to Run

 Rename `.tinyshrc.sample` to `.tinyshrc` and place it in your home directory.
 Change the configuration values as needed.
 If you do not place `.tinyshrc`, all default values will be applied.

 ```sh
 cargo run